-From what we know so far, Shadowbringers will continue the MMO’s Main Scenario Quests with a story that sends players on a journey to become Warriors of Darkness.
-Considering that we’ve spent the entirety of Final Fantasy XIV so far as Warriors of Light fighting off forces of darkness, it must mean some serious stuff is about to go down in order for us to maintain the balance in the world.
+Shadowbringers will continue the game’s Main Scenario Quest with a story that sends players on a journey to become Warriors of Darkness.
+Considering that we’ve spent the entirety of Final Fantasy XIV so far as Warriors of Light fighting off forces of darkness, it must mean some serious stuff is about to go down in order for us to maintain balance in the world.

 Final Fantasy XIV: Shadowbringers release date